StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 ### Introduction

-**WARNING** - If you've been living under a rock and still have not watched Game of Thrones, this tutorial could contain ***spoilers***.
+**WARNING** - this tutorial could contain Game of Thrones ***spoilers***.

+Game of Thrones is an American fantasy drama television series created by David Benioff and D. B. Weiss for HBO.
+It is an adaptation of A Song of Ice and Fire, George R. R. Martin's series of fantasy novels,  the first of which is A Game of Thrones.
+The Game of Thrones world is full of interesting characters, locations, scenarios, unexpected deaths, and plot twists.

+Even though, the COVID-19 pandemic hit the entire world in 2020 and is now starting to become one of the worst years in recent history, 2019 was also a huge disappointment to all the Game of Thrones fans.
+According to IMDb ratings, a seven-year build-up resulted in a poorly written ending of the last season and ruined the ending of one of the most popular shows on the planet.
-We can all agree that 2020. was one of the worst years in our lives because of the worldwide pandemic, 2019. still comes close with that disappointing, poorly written ending to one of the best shows of all time, Game of Thrones.
-Seven-year build-up to that awful last season crushed the souls of millions of fans around the world.
-Nevertheless, the Game of Thrones world is full of interesting characters, locations, scenarios, and most importantly deaths.
-If you want to know how many characters would survive if Jon Snow stayed dead, which House has the best Kill/Death Ratio or who was the biggest traitor in the show, you have come to the right place!
+Nonetheless, if you want to know how many characters would have survived if Jon Snow had stayed dead, which House had the best Kill/Death Ratio or who was the biggest traitor in the show, you came to the right place!

 ### Data Model

-Although you know the Game of Thrones TV show is based on series of books called A Song of Ice and Fire, our graph database contains only characters from said TV shows as books are still not finished.
-This tutorial would not be possible with data analyst David Murphy who shared his collection of on-screen deaths on [this link](https://data.world/datasaurusrex/game-of-thones-deaths).
-Some of the rules you have to take into concern are that kills that happened off-screen and undead(wraiths) are not counted.
-The dataset we used was slightly modified, to be precise, columns "Episode Name" and "IMDb Rating" were added.
+Although the Game of Thrones TV show is based on series of books, our graph database contains only characters from previously mentioned TV shows as books are still not finished.
+This tutorial would not be possible with data analyst David Murphy who shared his collection of on-screen deaths on [this link](https://data.world/datasaurusrex/game-of-thones-deaths).We won't we working with kills and deaths that happened off-screen or were tied to undeads (wraiths).
+The dataset we used was slightly modified, columns "Episode Name" and "IMDb Rating" were added.

-Now, the data we'll be using in our queries can be classified as follows:
-  * nodes, labeled as "Character", "Allegiance", "Death", "Episode", "Season", or "Location"
+The model consists of the following nodes:
-    * a "Character" node has a "name" attribute corresponding to the character's name (e.g. "Jon Snow")
+* a `Character` node has a "name" attribute corresponding to the character's name (e.g. `"Jon Snow"`)
-    * an "Allegiance" node has a "name" attribute corresponding to the house name the character is loyal to (e.g.  "House Stark")
+* an `Allegiance` node has a "name" attribute corresponding to the house name the character is loyal to (e.g.  `"House Stark"`)
-    * a "Death" node has an "order" attribute corresponding to the order in which the death happened in show (e.g. "602")
+* a `Death` node has an "order" attribute corresponding to the order in which the death happened in show (e.g. `602`)
-    * an "Episode" node has a "number" attribute corresponding to the number of episodes (e.g. "10"), "name" attribute corresponding to the name of the episode (e.g. "Mothers Mercy") and "imdb_rating" episode corresponding to the IMDB rating of the episode (e.g. "9.1")
+* an `Episode` node has a "number" attribute corresponding to the number of episodes (e.g. `10`), `name` attribute corresponding to the name of the episode (e.g. `"Mothers Mercy"`) and `imdb_rating` episode corresponding to the IMDB rating of the episode (e.g. "9.1")
-    * a "Season" node has a "number" attribute corresponding to the number of the season (e.g. "10")
+* a `Season` node has a `number` attribute corresponding to the number of the season (e.g. `10`)
-    * a "Character" node has a "name" attribute corresponding to the character's name (e.g. "Castle Black")
+* a `Character` node has a `name` attribute corresponding to the character's name (e.g. `"Castle Black"`)

-  * edges, of type "KilledBy", "Killed","LoyalTo", "VictimIn","KillerIn", "InEpisode", "InSeason", or "InLocation"
+Nodes are connected with the following edges:
-    * edges "KilledBy" and "Killed" connect two Character nodes and they have 2 attributes, "method" which says how was the character killed (e.g. "Knife") and "count" attributes which says how many of these characters was killed (e.g. if "Jon Snow" killed 10 "Lannister soldiers" then on this path "count" would be "10")
+* `:KILLED_BY` and `:KILLED` - connect two Character nodes and they have 2 attributes, `method` which says how was the character killed (e.g. `"Knife"`) and `count` attributes representing an number of how many of these characters was killed (e.g. if `"Jon Snow"` killed `10` `"Lannister soldiers"` then on this path `count` would be `10`)
-    * edge "LoyalTo" connects "Character" node with "Allegiance" node
+* `:LOYAL_TO` - connects `Character` node with `Allegiance` node representing an allegiance the character is loyal to
-    * edges "VictimIn" and "KillerIn" connects "Character" node with "Death" node
+* `:DIED_IN` and `:KILLED_IN` - connects `Character` node with `Death` node in which death happened
-    * edge "InLocation" connects node "Death" with "Location" node
+* `:HAPPENED_IN` - connects node `Death` with `Episode`, `Season` and `Location` nodes representing details of death
-    * edge "InEpisode" connects node "Death" node "Episode"
-    * edge "InSeason" connects nodes "Death" and "Episode" with "Season" node
+* `:PART_OF` connects node `Episode` with `Season` node which episode is part of

 ### Importing the Snapshot